dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

  function as the user
  types](images/unexpectedcopilot3.gif)

-But there are still many unanswered questions about this capability.
+But there are still many unanswered questions that someone trying to understand or even use these tools might have.
 How often, and in what situations, can LLM's write correct code entirely on their own?
-And, maybe more importantly, but harder to
-answer: Do LLM's "understand" the code they are writing?
+And, maybe more importantly, but harder to answer: Do LLM's "understand" the code they are writing?

 Understanding is a tricky concept to measure.
 Some would argue that sentience precedes understanding, and so that LLM's can't have